vsm/vsm-dictionary-cacher/README.md

     `getMatchesForString()` returned no results (i.e.: `{ items: [] }`).
     Then for any subsequent query (with same options) for a string that starts with any such empty-returning-string, we can assume that no results will be returned either.
     E.g. if a search for 'ab' returned nothing, then neither will 'abc'.
-    So we can avoid running that query and immediately return the empty `{ items: [] }` for 'abc'.
+    So it can avoid running that query and immediately returns the empty `{ items: [] }` for 'abc'.
     Default is `true`.
-    - Note: For that collection of strings, `maxItems` and `maxAge` do not apply.
+    - Note: for this collection of strings, `maxItems` and `maxAge` do not apply.
       But the collection gets cleared whenever the main cache gets cleared (so also after a long time of no access (see below under 'Memory management')).
     - Note: a query for matching refTerms (to `getRefTerms()`)